What We Use & Do Not Use

 Artificial dyes are labeled as FD&C or D&C, followed by a color and a number.
 Artificial dyes have been linked to hyperactivity, cancer, migraines, and anxiety.

 Butylated Hydroxytoluene (BHT) is used to preserve foods with oils as well as cosmetics.
 It is also found in jet fuels, rubber, petroleum products, and embalming fluid.
-Studies have found that it increases liver weight and has toxic effects in lung tissue.
+Studies have found that it increases liver weight and has toxic effects on lung tissue.

 Dimethicone is technically called a silicone-based polymer.
-It is popular as a skincare additive for its “skin smoothing” capabilities.
+It is popular as a skincare additive for its “skin-smoothing” capabilities.
 It fills in fine lines and pores by sitting on top of the skin.
-This inhibits sweating, temperature regulating and sloughing off dead skin cells which can lead to breakouts.
+This inhibits sweating, temperature regulating, and sloughing off dead skin cells which can lead to breakouts.

 Formaldehyde and formaldehyde releasers are common in many beauty products and are labeled by the FDA as carcinogenic.
 Research has found that cosmetic products release formaldehyde into the air after applied.
 Formaldehyde is most dangerous when inhaled.
-Though these levels are very low, they increase our exposure we are already subject to from car exhaust, gas burning stoves and kerosene burners.
+Though these levels are very low, they increase our exposure we are already subject to from car exhaust, gas burning stoves, and kerosene burners.